Nixon Peabody LLP

 If you are the personal representative or executor of a person’s estate, you will need to sort through the deceased person’s belongings and distribute his or her personal property to the people named in the deceased person’s will or a separate personal property memorandum.

-• Original birth and death certificate (both for the deceased person and any predeceased spouse);
+• Certified copies of birth and death certificates (both for the deceased person and any predeceased spouse)

-• Retirement plan documents (e.g., pension paperwork, annuity contracts, etc.); and
+• Retirement plan documents (e.g., pension paperwork, annuity contracts, etc.)

 What to do if you are unsure if a document should be kept?